SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 == Comparison with State-of-the-Art

-// TODO: @SteffEng-lab
-// TODO: comparison with SOTA paper why our models are so much worse?
-Are they really worse?
-Or are they just calculating there metrics different.
-We are using IoU on cropped roi.
-Are they using Dice of Full image? -> roi smaller therefore hit rate way easier!
+Direct numerical comparison with state-of-the-art methods requires careful interpretation due to differing evaluation metrics and data preparation strategies.
+Our models report mIoU of ~0.83-0.84 on ROI-cropped images, while papers like EE-TransUNet @Liu.2025 report Dice scores of 0.96+ on full images.

 To compare our results with existing methods, we use performance and architectural complexity as key criteria.
 The key finding is that while some competing models achieve higher absolute metrics, they often rely on auxiliary complexity or external preprocessing.

-This focus on architectural improvement is mirrored by models like EE-TransUNet @Liu.2025.
+The focus on architectural improvement is mirrored by models like EE-TransUNet @Liu.2025.
 This edge-focused model achieved high Dice scores (OD 0.967, OC 0.9056 on REFUGE) purely through internal feature enhancement modules (CCF and CSMF blocks) without relying on explicit image enhancement.
 This finding correlates with our conclusion that architectural improvements are more effective than decoupled preprocessing.

 Similar trends are observed in multi-scale extensions of UNet.
 For example, ASPP-enhanced variants like RMHA-Net @Zedan.2025 often yield smoother and more anatomically plausible OD and OC boundaries compared to the baseline UNet, which tends to produce incomplete edges.
 While simpler architectures often miss fine vascular structures and subtle disk contours, the added multi-scale features of this complex architecture help to capture these details.